What footwear should I choose?

 Back to Foot and ankle pain

-Slippers may feel the most comfortable for hammer toes and prominent joints around the house, but make sure the soles provide enough cushioning.
-Always wear shoes when you’re outside to make sure your feet are properly supported.
+Around the house, slippers may feel the most comfortable for hammer toes and prominent joints, but make sure the soles provide adequate cushioning.
+You should also make sure that they are non-slip/trip.
+Always wear shoes when you're outside to make sure your feet are properly supported.

-Have your feet measured if they’ve become wider over the years or have changed shape.
-Have them measured while you’re standing because they may change shape when you stand up.
-Many shops have experienced fitters who can help you with this.
+Have your feet measured if they've become wider over the years or have changed shape because of arthritis.
+Your feet may change shape when you stand up, so have them measured while standing.
+Many shops have experienced fitters.

 Try shopping later in the afternoon.
 If your feet tend to swell, they'll be at their largest at that time.

 Judge a shoe by how it feels on your foot and not just by the size marked on the shoe.
 Size varies between shoe brands and style.
-Think about how the shoe fits around your toes, under your soles and at the backs of your heels.
+Think about how the shoe fits around your toes, under the soles and at the back of the heels.

-Always buy your shoes to fit your larger foot – many people have one foot bigger than the other.
-You can use an insole in the other shoe.
-There should be at least 1 cm (3/8 inch) of room at the front of your longest toe.
+Always buy your shoes to fit the larger foot; many people have one foot bigger than the other.
+An insole can be used in the other shoe.
+There can be at least 1 cm (3/8 inch) of room at the front of the biggest toe.

 Try shoes on with the type of socks or stockings you normally wear or with any insoles or orthoses you normally use.
-Some insoles may need extra depth, especially around your toes.
+Some insoles may need extra depth, especially in the toe area.

 Look for dark colours and a suede finish if you're worried about the appearance of your feet - they'll help to disguise the problem.

 Insoles will often take up half a shoe size, so take along your largest shoes when you go for an insole fitting.
-Sometimes you may need to buy bigger shoes to fit your insoles, although this isn’t always the case.
+Sometimes you may need to purchase a larger shoe to accommodate an insole, although this is not always the case.
 Take your insoles along when you buy new shoes.

 Lace-up shoes can be difficult to fasten if you have arthritis in your hands.
 Here are a few alternatives: